 Mountain Bike Values Tank in Year 1

 Compared to new car depreciation, mountain bikes are in a class of their own.
 According to CarFax, new vehicles lose (just) 15-25% of their value each year.
 Cars also lose 10% of their value in year 0, which is basically the value lost the moment the car drives off the lot.
-I only found one 2017 bike on my list that sold on eBay this month, but sadly that one sold for 47% less than the MSRP.
+I only found one current year, 2017 bike on my list that sold on eBay at the time of publication, but sadly that one sold for 47% less than the MSRP.
 (Note to self: stalk eBay for current model year bikes and buy them.)

 Of course, not everyone pays full MSRP for a new bike to begin with, so these losses might not be as bad as they seem.
 I’ve always negotiated new bike purchases with my local bike shop, and my guess is others do too.
 I don’t have any solid numbers on the actual sales prices for new bikes compared to their list prices, but my guess is current model year bikes get discounted by 10% at most through negotiation, promotions, etc.